-The price for the digital kits vary depending on the courses, but in Indonesia in 2018 most of them costs 50$ US.
+The price for the digital kits vary depending on the courses, but in Indonesia in 2018 most of them cost around 50 USD.

-Both agencies will deliver you a printed certification card once you will have completed your course, SSI straight at the end of your course and PADI sent to your home address.
-In the meantime, you will get an email as a proof of certification.
+Both agencies will deliver you a printed certification card once you will have completed your course.
+SSI dive centers can print your card straight at the end of your course where as P..I will send it to your home address 6 weeks later.
+In the meantime, you will get an email as a proof of certification from both agencies.

 The SSI path is slightly different.
-The focus after the Open Water course is more on gaining experience and learning new Specialty courses.
-SSI do offer an Advanced Adventurer course, which is very similar to the PADI Advanced Open Water course (5 dives, each one is the first dive of a Specialty course) but not to be confused with the SSI Advanced Open Water which is a recognition award received after completed 4 Specialty courses and have 24 logged dives.
+The focus after the Open Water Diver Course is more on gaining experience and learning new Specialty courses.
+SSI do offer an Advanced Adventurer course, which is very similar to the P..I Advanced Open Water course (5 dives, each one is the first dive of a Specialty course) but not to be confused with the SSI Advanced Open Water which is a recognition award received after completed 4 Specialty courses and have logged a minimum of 24 dives.
 SSI have other awards that recognise training and experience, that are automatically given at no extra charge to those who meet these requirements.
 These include: Master Diver (4 Specialties + Diver Stress and Rescue + 50 dives), Century Diver (100 logged dives), Silver 300 Diver (300 logged dives), Gold 500 Diver (500 logged dives).

-For non professional levels, PADI and SSI certification are equivalent and you can go from one to another easily.
-That means that you could do the SSI Open Water Course, then the Advanced PADI, then why not keep going with SSI for the React Right and Stress & Rescue Course.
+For non professional levels, P..I and SSI certification are equivalent and you can go from one to another easily.
+That means that you could do the SSI Open Water Course, followed by the Advanced P..I.
+Then why not keep going with SSI for the React Right and Diver Stress & Rescue Course?

-One thing important to know when diving with divers from the other agency is that SSI and PADI teach a different approach to an “Out of Air” scenario.
+One thing important to know when diving with divers from the other agency is that SSI and P..I teach a different approach to an “Out of Air” scenario.

-While PADI teach their students who run out of air to reach for their buddy’s alternate air source, SSI teaches to grab straight the primary regulator of their buddy – if you are the buddy, yes, we are talking about the regulator which is in your mouth!
+With P..I we teach students who run out of air to reach for their buddy’s alternate air source.
+On the other hand SSI teaches to grab straight the primary regulator of their buddy.
+If you are the buddy, yes, we are talking about the regulator which is in your mouth!

-The idea of PADI is to reach the less dangerous and easy to reach spare air source.
-Where as SSI approach is based on the fact that a panicked diver will reach instinctively for the next available air source and therefore prepare the student how to react in this case.
+The idea of P..I is to reach the less dangerous and easy to reach spare air source.
+Whereas the SSI approach is based on the fact that a panicked diver will reach instinctively for the next available air source.
+Therefore we prepare the student how to react in this slightly more probable case.